Giovita/spotify_album_api/README.md

 # Run App

 While on root directory, run `uvicorn albums_api:app --reload` from CLI to instantiate the server.
-2. Go to
+2. Run "http://localhost:8000/api/v1/albums?q=<band-name/>" in web browser, replace `<band-name>` with desired band to search for

 # Target url